olemb/dbfread/README.rst

 ignorecase=False
   The default is to ignore case in filenames.

+parserclass=MyFieldParser
+  You can add new field types by subclassing ``dbfread.field_parser.FieldParser``.
+See ``examples/parserclass.py``.

+  (Please let me know if you have new field types that should be supported out of the box.)

 raw=True
   Returns all data values as bytestrings.
 This can be used for debugging or for doing your own decoding.